 I was first drawn to Frida Kahlo for her personal style.
-I knew nothing about her life or art, only that her flower-adorned braids and traditional Tehuana outfits were my idea of fabulous personal style.
-Though I connected instantly with Frida’s sense of colour and dress, it took me a lot longer to appreciate her paintings.
-In order to understand her artistic genius, you really need to know something about her life.
-What better place to get acquainted with México’s most famous female painter, than her former home in México City – Frida Kahlo’s La Casa Azul.
+I knew nothing about her life or art, only her flower-adorned braids and traditional Tehuana outfits.
+Though I connected instantly with Frida’s personal style, it took me a lot longer to appreciate her paintings.
+Reading this biography and visiting La Casa Azul, helped me to understand her oeuvre.
+I highly recommend this experience as part of any art lover’s Mexico City itinerary.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.